 Lambros joined the University of Brighton in September 2019.
 He previously taught Sociology and Criminology at the University of Southampton, and the University of Sussex.
 At Southampton he won a Faculty Teaching Award, a ‘Most Engaging Lecturer’ award, and was nominated twice for the Vice-Chancellor’s Teaching Award and the Students’ Union ‘Best Academic Support’ award.
 At Sussex, he won an Excellence in Teaching Award and was nominated for a Student Led Teaching Award.

-His scholarly interests revolve around sociological interpretations and public perceptions of the public sphere, culture, and intellectual life.
-He is particularly interested in how certain forms of public expression and creativity are not only marginalised in the relevant academic literature, but also criminalised by the criminal justice system.
+Lambros' research interests revolve around a critique of dominant interpretations and public perceptions of the public sphere, culture, and intellectual life, the criminalisation of Black music (sub)cultures, and police racism.
+He is particularly interested in how certain forms of public expression and creativity are not only marginalised in the relevant academic literature, but also criminalised by law enforcement agencies.